 Note, the tax code exempts gift loans of under $10,000 from the imputed interest rule.
 The same threshold of $10,000 goes for employment-related loans and those made to shareholders.

 Let’s look at an example.
-You lend your son or daughter $30,000 for 10 years, interest free to buy their first house.
-With this agreement, the payments would be $250 per month.
-You didn’t charge interest but you need record interest income subject to the AFRs.
+You lend your son or daughter $60,000 for 10 years, interest free to buy their first house.
+With this agreement, the payments would be $500 per month.
+You didn’t charge interest but you need to record interest income subject to the AFRs.

 Using a program such as TValue makes this quick and easy to do.
-Under these assumptions, the present value is $27,169.92 so your first payment would include $45.28 of interest.
+Under these assumptions, the present value is $51,780.88 so your first payment would include $129.45 of interest.
 The amortization schedule would give you your interest income for the year.
-Here is the amortization schedule that you would need to account for the interest income.

 The interest rate that is used is the rate applicable at the time of the loan and is generally fixed for the duration.